CodeShayk/Schemio/README.md

 ## Getting Started?
 ### i.
 Installation
-Install the nuget package as appropriate for Core, SQL using Dapper or EntityFramework.
+Install the latest nuget package as appropriate for Core, SQL using Dapper or EntityFramework.

 `Scemio.Core` - for installing schemio for `bespoke` implementation of query engine.
 ```
-NuGet\Install-Package Schemio.Core -Version 1.0.0
+NuGet\Install-Package Schemio.Core
 ```
 `Schemio.SQL` - for installing schemio for SQL with `Dapper` engine.
 ```
-NuGet\Install-Package Schemio.SQL -Version 1.0.0
+NuGet\Install-Package Schemio.SQL
 ```
 `Schemio.EntityFramework` - for installing schemio for SQL with `EntityFramework` engine.
 ```
-NuGet\Install-Package Schemio.EntityFramework -Version 1.0.0
+NuGet\Install-Package Schemio.EntityFramework
 ```

 ### ii.
 Developer Guide

-Please see [Developer Guide](https://github.com/CodeShayk/Schemio/blob/master/DeveloperGuide.md) for details on how to implement schemio in your project.
+Please see [Developer Guide](/DeveloperGuide.md) for details on how to implement schemio in your project.

 ## Support